 The Bing Ads platform offers advertisers an option to import their existing Google AdWords campaigns into Bing Ads directly.
 Within a few steps, your campaign will be up and running without having to recreate everything from scratch.

-Because of how limited mobile ad targeting can be with AdWords, Bing Ads has Google AdWords beat when it comes to device targeting.
+Because of how limited mobile ad targeting can be with AdWords, Bing Ads has Google AdWords beat when it comes to devise targeting.
 Bing allows advertisers to focus on specific audiences according to their device type and Operating System.
 Bing also gives the option not to show campaign ads on desktops when you only target mobile users.